|Self Portraits with Strangers|

 The self portrait with strangers is a photographic genre that I came up with in 2004.
 The idea is simple: I take a photograph of myself, holding the camera - arm stretched out - in such a way that other people are imaged together with me.
 The strangers should not be just accidential bystanders, but appear with me as the main subject of the picture.
 I try to catch the particular moment, when the stranger suddenly realizes what I am doing.

 Starting from this simple idea, the series over the years developed into an exploration of my personal role in society.
 It's about me and the others.
-In fact it touches the very core of why I do photography.
+In fact it touches the very core of why I do photography at all.